yanpanlau/yanpanlau.github.io/_posts/2016-07-11-FlappyBird-Keras.md

 This project demostrated how to use Deep-Q Learning algorithm with Keras together to play Flappy Bird.

-It is my first project in Machine Learning and intented to target new-comers who are interested in Reinforcement Learning.
+This is my first project in Machine Learning and intented to target new-comers who are interested in Reinforcement Learning.

 # Installation Dependencies: